 (A requirement that must be completed before taking this course.)

 Upon successful completion of the course, the student should be able to:

-- Identify food borne illnesses, their symptoms, and causes.
+- Examine food borne illnesses, including their symptoms and causes.

-- Characterize factors affecting the growth and development of organisms causing food borne illness (e.g., time, temperature, and pH).
+- Characterize factors affecting the growth and development of microbial pathogens causing foodborne illness (e.g. nutrient availability, acidity, time, temperature, oxygen and moisture).

-- Outline management's responsibilities for training employees in safe food handling techniques.
+- Outline management's responsibilities in a foodservice establishment.

 - Explain the development and implementation of an integrated pest management program.

 - Determine the elements of a safe working environment taking equipment specifications into account.